-three or more loose or liquid stools per 24 hours; or
+Three or more loose or liquid stools per 24 hours, and/or

-stools that are more frequent than what is normal for the individual.
+Stools that are more frequent than what is normal for the individual lasting <14 days, and/or

 In the US, there are 375 million episodes of diarrhoea per year, of which 900,000 result in hospitalisations and 6000 in deaths.
 Worldwide, there are 2 billion episodes of diarrhoea per year, of which 1.9 million resulted in death among children <5 years.
 This makes it the second leading cause of death in post-neonatal children <5 years, after pneumonia.
 Implementation of improved access to oral rehydration therapy and education on feeding and weaning practices should help to reduce mortality from diarrhoeal disease, especially in the under-5 age group.